 Born in a family of musicians, Franco-Armenian mezzosoprano Varduhi Abrahamyan completed her studies at the Conservatory of Yerevan.

 Season 2019-20 started with the house debuts at Donizetti Opera Festival in Bergamo with Lucrezia Borgia and at Teatro Regio di Torino and Bayerische Staatsoper as Carmen.
 Highlights in the previous season have included the return to Canadian Opera in Eugene Onegin, followed by La donna del lago at Opéra de Marseille, and the house debuts at Gran Teatre del Liceu in L’Italiana in Algeri, Opera de Oviedo as Carmen and Opera Las Palmas for the first time as Eboli in Don Carlo.
 Additionally, she returned to Opéra Bastille as Preziosilla in La forza del destino and to Rossini Opera Festival in Semiramide.
-In concert, she sang Vedi Requiem in tour with MusicAeterna Ensemble in Moscow, Paris, Cologne, Hamburg, Vienna and Athens, and she debuted at the Concertgebouw in Amsterdam in Semiramide and she sang El amor brujo with Orchestre de Cannes and Carmen in concert with Orquesta Filarmónica de Gran Canaria.
+In concert, she sang Vedi Requiem in tour with MusicAeterna Ensemble in Moscow, Paris, Cologne, Hamburg, Vienna and Athens; she debuted at the Concertgebouw in Amsterdam in Semiramide and she sang El amor brujo with Orchestre de Cannes and Carmen in concert with Orquesta Filarmónica de Gran Canaria.

 In the recent seasons she appeared in Alcina at Théâtre des Champs Elysées and at Opernhaus Zürich with Cecilia Bartoli, Carmen in Palermo, Atlanta, Hong Kong, Zürich, Bolshoi-Moscow and Hamburg, Mrs. Quickly (Falstaff), Ulrica (Un ballo in maschera), Carmen and Eugene Onegin at Opéra Bastille.
 Further highlights have included Benvenuto Cellini at Opera di Roma, Dalila (Samson et Dalila) at Palau de les Arts in Valencia (where she had debuted in 2015 in Norma, alongside Mariella Devia, and Nabucco) under the baton of Plácido Domingo, Semiramide at Opéra de Marseille and at Tchaikowsky Concert Hall in Moscow, La donna del lago at Rossini Opera Festival in Pesaro, Polinesso in Händel’s Ariodante at Canadian Opera Company in Toronto.